SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - How to create a full config file ? "ansible-config init --disabled > ansible.cfg" Here disabled means by default all options are commented, you can uncomment which ever options you want to use.

 ### Session-24
 - Till now where we have given Username & Password ?
-Command line (or) ansible.cfg file
+Command line (or) "ansible.cfg file"
 - What is Ansible-Vault ?
 Storing secrets like keys and passwords etc.
 - Difference between encoding & encryption ?
 - Ansible uses mathematic algorithm (AES256) to encrypt the vault.